randspy/myo-reps/README.md

 # Application's overview

 The Application is a fitness app for my person use.
-It is optimize for using Myo reps protocol (https://www.youtube.com/watch?v=V71TGRQaLRs).
+It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs).

 # Project structure

-The app is eagerly loaded, as for my I didn't need lazy loading, but the application was designed the way that allows lazy loading.
+The app is based on architecture described in [Angular enterprise architecture](https://angularexperts.io/products/ebook-angular-enterprise-architecture).

     app
         core - business logic used by multiply features